SimaticResearchActivity/FBAE/README.md

 3. Create a file for defining messages exchanged between the prcesses executing your algorithm, e.g. `src/AlgoLayer/Foo/FooMsg.h`, containing:

+   1. A first include which **must** be `#include "../adaptCereal.h"` followed by `#include "cereal/archives/binary.hpp"`.
-   1. Definition of a namespace dedicated to your algorithm.
+   2. Definition of a namespace dedicated to your algorithm.
    2. Definition of a `enum class MsgId : MsgId_t` containing the message identifiers used by your algorithm.
    3. Definition of the structure of the different messages.
 Note: This definition must include [Cereal](http://uscilab.github.io/cereal/ serialization method (for examples, see implementation of *Sequencer* or *BBOBB* algorithms and [Cereal quick start](http://uscilab.github.io/cereal/quickstart.html)).